ChengTang/ChengTang.github.io/index.md

 <img src="images/opt_grad.png" width = "700" height = "200" />

-This is a study of appropriate optimization algorithms for extremely ill-conditioned, non-convex regression problem where small optimization error is desired.
+This is a study of optimization algorithms for extremely ill-conditioned, non-convex regression problem where small optimization error is desired.
 A scalable second order method based on Krylov iteration that attacks the saddle point problem is found to out-perform all of the popular first order methods(e.g. gradient descent, Adam, ...) and many other scalable alternatives(e.g. quasi-Newton methods, conjugate gradient method).

 The plots above compares performance of the Krylov based method with ADAM and the full Newton method(where full Hessian is needed and factorized; a O(N^3) algorithm) on a toy regression problem.
 The Krylov based method with full reorthogonalization has complexity O(k^2 N) and has both fast convergence and scalability.